 MATH 151-152-153 INTRODUCTION TO BUSINESS MATHEMATICS I-II-III (3 cr.)
+(3 cr.)
 (3 cr.) - Prerequisite a strong background in basic arithmetic operations.
 Instruction, review and drill in percentage, cash and trade discounts, markup, payroll, sales, property and other taxes, simple and compound interest, bank discounts, interest, investments and annuities.
 Lecture 3 hours per week.
 MATH 154-155-158 MODERN MATHEMATICS FOR ELEMENTARY TEACHERS I-II-III (3 cr.)
 (3 cr.)
-(3 cr.) - This course is designed for elementary education majors.
+(3 cr.) - Prerequisites ALGEBRA I and GEOMETRY or satisfactory score on math placement test or MATH 31.
+This course is designed for elementary education majors.
 The first two courses include: logic and logical reasoning, history of early number systems, development of the real number system and its subsystems, work in bases other than base 10, mathematical applications involving operations with sets, inductive and deductive reasoning, essentials of geometry and algebra, generalizations and patterns in mathematics.
 The third course includes: elementary probability, elementary statistics, and selected topics from geometry and algebra.
 Lecture 3 hours per week.

 MATH 161-162-163 COLLEGE MATHEMATICS I-II-III (3 cr.)
 (3 cr.)
-(3 cr.) - Prerequisite a satisfactory score on appropriate mathematics proficiency examinations and three units of high school mathematics including two units of algebra and one unit of geometry or equivalent.
+(3 cr.) - Prerequisite a satisfactory score on appropriate mathematics proficiency examinations or three units of high school mathematics including two units of algebra and one unit of geometry or MATH 32.
 A modern unified course in algebra, trigonometry, analytic geometry, and calculus for students other than those in physics or engineering.
 Lecture 3 hours per week.

 MATH 181-182-183 GENERAL COLLEGE MATHEMAT-ICS I-II-III (3 cr.)
 (3 cr.)
 (3 cr.) - Intended for students with majors other than mathematics, science, business administration, or engineering.
-Prerequisite Algebra I and either Algebra II or Geometry and a satisfactory score on appropriate mathematics proficiency examinations.
+Prerequisite Algebra I and either Algebra II or Geometry or a satisfactory score on appropriate mathematics proficiency examinations or MATH 31.
 The first two quarters will include sets, the logic of algebra, the real number system, algebraic and transcendental functions, relations and graphs.
 The third quarter will include permutations, combinations, probability and elementary statistics.
 Lecture 3 hours per week.

-MATH 198, 199 - See General Usage Courses page 71.
+MATH 198, 199 - See General Usage Courses page 80.

 MATH 202 INTRODUCTION TO MATRIX ALGEBRA (4 cr.) - Prerequisite MATH 163, 143 or equivalent.
-Operations with matrices, determinants, systems of linear equations, vector spaces and linear transformations, bilinear and quadratic forms.
+Operations with matrices, determinants, systems of linear equations, vector spaces and linear transformations, bilinear and guadratic forms.
 Lecture 4 hours per week.